 At our house, the holidays aren’t the holidays, unless they are a few fancy hors d’oeuvres made from puffy pastry.
 It sets the tone right away that the event is special, and they are just the perfect nibble to go along with a glass of something bubbly.
+Here are 3 of my favorite puff pastry appetizer ideas!

 Here are my top 3 Party Appetizers made with store-bought puff pastry.
 For a step-by-step tutorial you can watch my video below.
 SUBSCRIBE TO MY YOUTUBE CHANNEL and never miss a recipe (it’s free!) and new video post each Saturday!